MohanasundaramA/MedBot/README.md

 ## Key Features:

-* **Chatbot-Driven Medical Interaction:**
+- **Chatbot-Driven Medical Interaction:** </br>
-    >The system allows users to interact with a chatbot that provides medical advice and suggests appropriate specialists based on the user’s symptoms or medical issues.
+  The system allows users to interact with a chatbot that provides medical advice and suggests appropriate specialists based on the user’s symptoms or medical issues.

-* **Appointment Scheduling:**
+* **Appointment Scheduling:** </br>
-    >The backend integrates with the Google Calendar API to schedule appointments with doctors.
+    The backend integrates with the Google Calendar API to schedule appointments with doctors.
 Users can view available time slots and book appointments seamlessly.

-* **Doctor and Patient Management:**
+* **Doctor and Patient Management:** </br>
-    >The system manages data related to doctors and patients.
+    The system manages data related to doctors and patients.
 The database efficiently stores and retrieves this information.

-* **User Data Processing:**
+* **User Data Processing:** </br>
-    >The chatbot allows users to input symptoms, medical data, and other health-related information to receive personalized responses and recommendations.
+    The chatbot allows users to input symptoms, medical data, and other health-related information to receive personalized responses and recommendations.

-* **Frontend for Interactive Experience:**
+* **Frontend for Interactive Experience:** </br>
-    >The frontend React app provides an intuitive interface where users can interact with the chatbot, view available doctors, fill in medical details, and book appointments.
+    The frontend React app provides an intuitive interface where users can interact with the chatbot, view available doctors, fill in medical details, and book appointments.

 ## Project Architecture